Waitangirua and Te Ara Kāpehu link roads water and electricity upgrades

 Porirua City Council, Wellington Electricity, Wellington Water and Kāinga Ora are teaming up to carry out critical infrastructure service upgrades along link roads, at the same time.
 These upgrades will increase resilience and supply for local residents and will benefit Porirua as a whole, but will cause traffic disruption during the work, with road and lane closures.

-The Waitangirua and Te Ara Kāpehu (Whitby) Link Roads Project breaks ground in early November 2024, and will take about seven months to complete both stages.
+The Waitangirua and Te Ara Kāpehu (Whitby) Link Roads Project started on 4 November 2024, and will take about seven months to complete both stages.

-The first stage of the construction work is due to start in early November and will require the full closure of Waitangirua Link Road (from Warspite Avenue to the T-junction with Te Ara Kāpehu.
+The first stage of the construction work has started, with the full closure of Waitangirua Link Road (from Warspite Avenue to the T-junction with Te Ara Kāpehu.
 This stage is expected to take up to five months to complete.

 During the closure, drinking water pipes will be laid, along with cabling for electricity network upgrades.